plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

 The normal Jivs returned-error flow has two Jivs-facing channels:

 * `IssuesFound`
-* `BusinessLogicErrors`
+* `ExternalIssuesFound`

 `IssuesFound` comes from Jivs validation.

-`BusinessLogicErrors` is the Jivs-facing type for non-Jivs errors that need to participate in the Jivs UI/update flow.
+`ExternalIssuesFound` is the Jivs-facing type for non-Jivs errors that need to participate in the Jivs UI/update flow.

-If a non-Jivs server error is going to come back through the normal Jivs returned-error flow, its Jivs-side adaptation target is `BusinessLogicErrors`.
+If a non-Jivs server error is going to come back through the normal Jivs returned-error flow, its Jivs-side adaptation target is `ExternalIssuesFound`.

 ### 4. Business logic owns its own native error forms